Chapter 6: The Roadmap

 Approach: Often quantitative.
 Surveys, content analysis.
 Measuring what exists.

-Example: “What percentage of Billboard Hot 100 songs (2015-2024) contain references to mental health topics?”
+Music example: “What percentage of Billboard Hot 100 songs (2015-2024) contain references to mental health topics?”

 Output: Frequencies, distributions, prevalence estimates.
 Often descriptive statistics.